 We use in particular:

-15. Extensions for the website
+15. Extensions for the Website

-In most cases, the IP addresses of individual users are recorded to measure performance and reach.
-In this case, IP addresses are always truncated (“IP masking”) in order to follow the principle of data economy through the corresponding pseudonymization.
+For the success and reach measurement, the IP addresses of individual users are recorded in most cases.
+In this case, IP addresses are generally shortened («IP masking») in order to follow the principle of data economy through the corresponding pseudonymization.

-- Clarity: Recording and evaluation of user behavior on websites; provider: Microsoft; Clarity-specific information on data protection: “What data does Clarity collect?”, “Data Retention”, Cookie Policy.
+- Clarity: Recording and evaluation of user behavior on websites; Provider: Microsoft; Clarity-specific information on data protection: «What data does Clarity collect?», «Data Retention», Cookie Policy.

 - Leadfeeder: Identification of companies for possible pre-contractual measures («Lead Generation»); Provider: Liidio Oy (Finland); Information on data protection: Privacy Policy, Privacy Policy for «Leadfeeder Contacts», Cookie Policy.

-17. Final notes on the data protection declaration
+17. Final Notes on the Privacy Policy